DIFACQUIM/Art-Driven-by-Visual-Representations-of-Chemical-Space-/README.md

 ## TMAPs visualization

-These can be dowloand from folder: "TMAP_visualizations" and open on local PC, or can be automatly generated using Jupyter-notebook on local PC.
+Display TMAP visualizations by clicking at links from folder: "TMAP_visualizations" or can be automatly generated using Jupyter-notebook on local PC.

 **Intructions**